 Oslo has an integrated public transportation system widely used by locals and tourists.
 It’s an efficient way of getting around the city and includes the metro, trams, buses and commuter trains.
-The same ticketing system is used for all public transport means.
+The same ticketing system is valid for all public transport means.

 The Oslo metro, also known as T-bane, has five lines which cover the city and all of the 15 boroughs in Oslo.
-Also, two lines reach out to Baerum, the neighbouring municipality.
-The Oslo Central Station (Jernbanetorget) is where you can get all information regarding metro transport in Oslo.
-The tram network has good coverage inside the Ring line and although they are slower than the metro, they make more stops.
+Even, two lines reach out to Baerum, the neighbouring municipality.
+The Oslo Central Station (Jernbanetorget) is where you can get all information regarding the metro transport in Oslo.
+The tram network has good coverage inside the Ring line, and although they are slower than the metro, they make more stops.
 There are six tram lines, out of which two are suburban lines.

 The commuter trains are convenient for reaching the suburbs and the neighbouring towns.
-Oslo Central Station is the main hub for commuter trains and they also pass through the second largest station Nationaltheatret.
+Oslo Central Station is the main hub for commuter trains, and they also pass through the second-largest station Nationaltheatret.
 Buses are useful to reach destinations not covered by the other transport means.
 There are two types of buses in Oslo which you can recognise by their colour.
-The red ones are local buses which serve the city and the green ones are regional ones.
+The red ones are local buses which serve the city, and the green ones are regional ones.

-If you’re not fond of maps or public transport, then using a taxi in Oslo is the perfect choice to get around the city.
+If you’re not a fan of maps or public transport, then using a taxi in Oslo is the perfect choice to get around the city.
 It’s not a custom in Norway to hail a taxi on the street, so it’s best to take a taxi from dedicated taxi ranks.
-They are located near the business and shopping centres, stations and main attractions.
+They are near the business and shopping centres, stations and main attractions.
 Calling a local Oslo taxi is also an option.

-Oslo airport is the main hub for arriving in Norway, located 50 km from Oslo.
-The second airport in Oslo area is Torp Sandefjord Airport, which serves mainly low budget airlines.
+Oslo airport is the central hub for arriving in Norway, located 50 km from Oslo.
+The second one in the Oslo area is Torp Sandefjord Airport, which serves mainly low budget airlines.
 Oslo International has good connections with the city and the neighbouring towns.
 There are regular public transport lines, taxis and private transfer services available.

-You can book your Oslo airport taxi online prior your arrival.
+You can book your Oslo airport taxi online before your arrival.
 Our online booking process is fast and easy.
 Choose a vehicle according to the number of passengers and amount of luggage and get an instant quote.
 The price for the private Oslo airport taxi is fixed and per vehicle.
 You can pay it online or directly to the driver.

 Please select a destination from the list to set it as pick up point.
 We will ask you to choose a drop-off point at the next step.
 This booking method is an alternative way to make a booking if you prefer selecting destinations instead of searching.